 Read Matt’s contribution to our blog: That Fayetteville Magic

 Earlier this year, just a few days after leaving her residency in the New River Gorge, Carly Thaw moved to Bozeman, Montana, where she is working on her art full time.
 It was in Bozeman that she completed the series of West Virginia whitewater paintings that she started while living at Lafayette Flats.
 “It was a great collaborative project – I used reference photos provided by a lot of local Fayetteville people,” Carly told us.
-She has prints and greeting cards of these beautiful illustrations for sale on her Etsy shop.
+She has prints and greeting cards of these beautiful illustrations for sale on her website.

-When we asked Carly about her future plans, she said, “Currently I am working on a long term personal project, exploring the unique cultures and ecosystem of the entire Appalachian range, but I am at the very beginning stages of that.
-I have been applying for a lot of residences, but everything is up in the air because of the pandemic sized elephant in the room.
+When we asked Carly about her future plans, she said, “Currently I am working on a long-term personal project, exploring the unique cultures and ecosystem of the entire Appalachian range, but I am at the very beginning stages of that.
+I have been applying for a lot of residences, but everything is up in the air because of the pandemic-sized elephant in the room.
 In the meantime, I am working on commissions and trying to continue to grow my business.”

-Less than one year after 2019 New River Gorge Creative Resident Rosalie Haizlett landed in Thomas, 2020 New River Gorge Creative Resident Kimberly Trathen left Thomas for the Fayetteville.
+Less than one year after 2019 New River Gorge Creative Resident Rosalie Haizlett landed in Thomas, 2020 New River Gorge Creative Resident Kimberly Trathen left Thomas for Fayetteville.
 During her time at Lafayette Flats, Kimberly explored new themes in her textile art.